heyysid18/AIMERS/DEPLOYMENT.md

 ### Option 1: Railway (Recommended)

 1. **Sign up for Railway**: Go to [railway.app](https://railway.app) and create an account
-2. **Connect your GitHub repository**: Link your AIMERS repository to Railway
+2. **Connect your GitHub repository**:
-3. **Set up environment variables**: Add your MongoDB connection string and JWT secret
+   - Click "New Project"
+   - Select "Deploy from GitHub repo"
+   - Choose your AIMERS repository
+3. **Configure the deployment**:
+   - Set the root directory to `backend`
+   - Add environment variables (see below)
 4. **Deploy**: Railway will automatically deploy your backend

 ### Option 2: Render

 1. **Sign up for Render**: Go to [render.com](https://render.com) and create an account
-2. **Create a new Web Service**: Connect your GitHub repository
+2. **Create a new Web Service**:
+   - Connect your GitHub repository
+   - Set the root directory to `backend`
 3. **Configure the service**:
-   - Build Command: `cd backend && npm install`
+   - Build Command: `npm install`
-   - Start Command: `cd backend && npm start`
+   - Start Command: `npm start`
    - Environment Variables: Add your MongoDB connection string and JWT secret

 ### Option 3: Heroku